datarootsio/knowledgebase_guardian/README.md

 ## Limitations

 1. The performance of this technique is highly dependent on the prompt.
-You will likely need to fine-tune the prompt to your use-case.
+You will likely need to fine-tune the prompt (i.e., the `system_message` and `user_message` in [config.yml](/config.yml)) to your use-case

 2. There is no consistent handling of all chunks in a document.
 This means that if your document is split into multiple chunks and some of them contain contradictions while others don't, some chunks will be added to the vector store and others will not.
 Depending on your use case, you might want to change this behaviour.